IR Sauna Safety - Precautions & Contraindications

 That being said, here is what I understand to be correct.

-Rocky Mountain Saunas has had numerous infrared sauna owners over the past 7 years who have composite carbon/synthetic material and titanium/metal alloy joint replacements,…. permanent contact lenses, saline and silicon replacements for breasts, rhinoplasties, stents, wires, pacemakers, etc., and they are still able to Safely use their infrared sauna and enjoy the many health benefits provided by infrared sauna therapy.*
+Rocky Mountain Saunas has had numerous infrared sauna owners over the years who have composite carbon/synthetic material and titanium/metal alloy joint replacements,…. permanent contact lenses, saline and silicon replacements for breasts, rhinoplasties, stents, wires, pacemakers, etc., and they are still able to Safely use their infrared sauna and enjoy the many health benefits provided by infrared sauna therapy.*

 Here is a brief explanation of why people with artificial implants can Safely use an infrared sauna: